IBM-Cloud/docs/services/mobileaccess/index.md

    **Web development:**

-   **In addition**, the {{site.data.keyword.amashort}} service can protect your web application, requiring no special SDK.
+   The {{site.data.keyword.amashort}} service can protect your web application, requiring no special SDK.
 You can leverage different identity providers, in addition to protection provided by the {{site.data.keyword.amashort}} service.
 It enables any web application, regardless of the technology it implements, to take advantage of the OAuth2 protocol.
 For information on setting up your web app to access the {{site.data.keyword.amashort}} service using different identity providers, see:

     * [Enabling Facebook authentication for web applications](facebook-auth-web.html)